Herman Schaepman: Orator

 For many years he was considered a leading Dutch orator.
 His convincing, powerful manner was first displayed in his "Park speech", delivered in Amsterdam (1871), and was evinced in his speech at the Congress of Middelburg (1872) and in those on Pius IX, Vondel, the Maid of Orléans, De Taal, Daniel O'Connell, Michel Angelo etc. His last oration, delivered in 1902, was in honour of Ferdinand Hamer.

 Works

 Schaepman was a major poet.
 The appearance of his first poem, "De Paus" (published in 1866), was a literary event.
 Among his later poems those of especial note are: "De Pers, De eeuw en haar koning, Napoleon" (1873), and his master work "Aya Sofia" (1886).

-Schaepman ranks equally as prose-writer and poet.
-By turns lofty, incisive, sarcastic, vigorous, witty, his whole soul finds expression in his prose, the originality of its style being so striking that its authorship is recognized at first glance.
-His principal prose writings are collected in five volumes under the title "Menschen en Boeken" (Utrecht, 1893–1902).
+Schaepman's principal prose writings are collected in five volumes under the title "Menschen en Boeken" (Utrecht, 1893–1902).

+The 1913 Catholic Encyclopedia describes Schaepman's writing as "lofty, incisive, sarcastic, vigorous, witty."